Marcos-TAMUCC/OpenGL-Tutorial/gettingStarted.md

 - **GLEW** → [https://sourceforge.net/projects/glew/files/glew/2.1.0/glew-2.1.0-win32.zip/download.html)

 ### Step 3: Extract & Organize
-- Begin by locatin the desktop shotcut of codeblocks and right click and select open file path.
+- Begin by locating the desktop shotcut of CodeBlocks , right click and select open file path.
-- Open the folder called MinGW and open the folder called lib.
+- Open the folder called MinGW ,then open the folder called lib.
-- Open the glfw zip folder and drag all three files into the lib folder.
+- Open the glfw zip folder we just downloaded and open the /lib-mingw-w64 folder,drag all three files into the MinGW lib folder
 - Do the same with the Glew zip folder and drag the two files.
+The path will look like: glew-2.2.0/lib/Release/x64
--
+- Now open the include folder back in the main MinGW folder and drag the folders from both /include folders in the zips.
+Make sure to drag the entire folder named GL and GLFW
--
+- Lastly return the the MinGW main folder and open the bin folder.
+Open the Glew.zip and open the bin folder.
+Drag the three files into the MinGW bin folder, the file path is: /glew-2.2.0/bin/release/x64.

 ### Step 4: Configure Project in Code::Blocks
 - Create a new **Console Application (C++)**
-- Go to **Project → Build Options → Linker Settings**
+- Go to **Settings → Compiler→ Linker Settings**
 - Add the following libraries:
   - `opengl32`
   - `glfw3`